 So with an American friend coming to visit last weekend to attempt at an early Spanish Thanksgiving, we turned the traditional American Thanksgiving to be what I like to call: "Spanishized."
 So allow me to make a list of what is traditional in the U.S. and how the Spaniards and the other American and I modified it.

-1. Mashed potatoes-Don't worry, those were a good to go so nothing was altered ther
+1. Mashed potatoes-Don't worry, those were a good to go so nothing was altered there.

 2. Carrots-Those too are easy to find so nothing weird happened there either.